giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

 problems/bending_halfwave.yaml
 ```

-This separation is useful because the same physical problem can be reused with different CUF approximations.

-The `adapter` tells CUF which already implemented problem formulation must be used to interpret that file.
-In this case, the selected formulation is `surface_halfwave`, which represents a distributed load applied to a physical surface of the CSF model with a half-wave variation along the beam.
+The `adapter` tells the solver how that problem file must be interpreted.
+Here the already implemented `surface_halfwave` adapter is used.
+It describes a distributed load acting on a physical surface of the CSF model, with a half-wave variation along the longitudinal direction.

-We will inspect `bending_halfwave.yaml` in the next step, where the loaded surface and the load amplitude will be identified explicitly.
+We will inspect `bending_halfwave.yaml` in the next step.
+At that point we will identify the loaded surface directly on the CSF geometry and explain the load amplitude and direction.

 #### CUF transverse expansion